-- 8.5 This principally represents sales tax refundable on account of export sales for which the Company has filed claims with FBR and is actively pursuing for its recovery. - 8.6 In 2013, the Deputy Commissioner Inland Revenue (DCIR) in compliance with the directions of ATIR, completed denovo proceedings in respect of tax year 2006 and raised a demand of Rs.
+8.7 In 2013, the Deputy Commissioner Inland Revenue (DCIR) in compliance with the directions of ATIR, completed denovo proceedings in respect of tax year 2006 and raised a demand of Rs.
 425,514 thousand.
 The demand primarily relates to disallowance of premium paid to Shell International Trading Middle East (SITME) on imports of high speed diesel while treating the same as payment to non-resident on which the Company failed to deduct tax under section 152 of the Income Tax Ordinance, 2001.
 The Company in response to the aforementioned order deposited an amount of Rs.
-301,167 while an amount of Rs.
+301,167 thousand while an amount of Rs.
 111,785 thousand was adjusted against sales tax refund.
 In addition a rectification application was also filed for correction of certain mistakes apparent in the order which has been accepted and given effect.
 The Company also filed an appeal against the aforementioned order before CIR (Appeals) which in its order dated February 2, 2015 has upheld the order passed by the DCIR.
-The Company is in process of filing an appeal before the Appellate Tribunal Inland Revenue.

-The Company, based on the advice of its tax consultant expects a favourable outcome on the matter and considers the possibility of any liability arising under the aforementioned order to be remote.
+The Company has filed an appeal there against before the ATIR which is pending to be heard.
+The Company, based on the advice of its tax consultant expects a favorable outcome of appellate levels and considers the possibility of any liability arising under the aforementioned order to be remote.